henrykironde/drafts/developer.rst

 links `Read The Docs`_, `codecov`_ and  `Travis`_

-After installing the servers we need to configure them by granting previllages to our testing user
+After installing the servers we need to configure them by granting privileges to our testing user

 ::